featheredtoast/satisfactory-monitoring/README.md

 ## Services and ports

 - [grafana](http://localhost:3000): Time series graphing dashboard.
 Default username/password is `admin/admin`.
 This is the main front end for the app.
 - [frmcompanion](http://localhost:9000/metrics): A webapp that converts JSON data from FRM into Prometheus metrics at `localhost:9000/metrics`.
-There is also a realtime map app. `localhost:8000?frmhost=localhost&frmport=8080`.
 - [prometheus](http://localhost:9090): Ingest metrics from the remote monitoring companion.
 Generates alert metrics for interesting anomalies.
 - [alertmanager](http://localhost:9093): Forwards critical alerts to notification components.
 - alertmanager-discord: Sends critical alerts to Discord.